Social Services Manager

 10. Represent the Tribe in court regarding the best interest of the Indian Child.

-13. Oversees the planning formulation, coordination, and implementation of all Department program activities, including Social Services and the Tribal Senior Center.
+13. Oversees the planning, formulation, coordination and implementation of all Department program activities, including Social Services and the Tribal Senior Center.

 14. Establishes operating and administrative procedures to assure efficient program operation and compliance with all contractual terms, conditions and obligations.

-16. Administrator and manage all budgets BIA/Bureau Of Indian Affairs) funding.
+16. Administrator and manage all budgets, BIA (Bureau of Indian Affairs) funding.

-18. Presides at various meetings of staff personnel to obtain guidance, provide leadership and coordinate the activities of these groups to the best interest of the Tribe and the Department.
+17. Presides at various meetings of staff personnel to obtain guidance, provide leadership and coordinate the activities of these groups to the best interest of the Tribe and the Department.

 19. Plan and promote cooperative services with other tribal departments and programs.

-1. KNOWLEDGDGE, SKILLS & ABILITIES
+KNOWLEDGE, SKILLS & ABILITIES

 QUALIFICATION REQUIREMENTS